 Jean de Kalb

-(1721-1780) is the embodiment of what America promises
+(1721-1780) is the embodiment of what America

 A child of Bavarian peasants, de Kalb began his military career at age 16 in the harsh service of a Bavarian